getappmap/appmap-agent-js/README.md

 ### Empty Recorder

 By itself, the empty recorder will not generate any appmap file.
-It is useful for increasing the capabilities of manual recording or simply for using the agent as a regular test runner.
+It is useful for increasing the capabilities of manual recording or for using the agent as a regular test runner.
 More information [here](api-manual-recording).

 ```yaml